Your fixed rate term is ending. We’re here to help.

 Important information

-The calculations do not take into account fees, charges or other amounts that may be charged to your loan (such as monthly or annual service fees).
+The calculations do not take into account fees, upfront costs, charges or other amounts that may be charged to your loan (such as monthly or annual service fees).
+Continuing fees and charges will affect the repayment amount.

 Tips to help you reduce the interest on your home loan